WassimRekik/Firebase_Authentification_Exemple/README.md

 # Configuration

-1 - First you need to create a Firebase project /n
+1 - First you need to create a Firebase project.
 2 - Add Android Platform to your project
 3 - Put "tn.insat.wassimrekik.firebase_authentification_exemple" as application package
 4 - Generate certificate hash by running this command on your terminal and use "android" as password (this is only fo debug)